 On the way up, you can read the signs along the trail to learn more about the castle and the family.

 While the castle views are gorgeous, one of the most scenic places we visited on our short trip was the Prince of Liechtenstein Winery.
 Of course, we couldn’t miss this unique winery owned by the royal family!
-Plus, we weren’t going to pass up on the free wine tasting included with our pass.
+Plus, we weren’t going to pass up on the free wine tasting included with our pass – a top tourist attraction here, but happily not busy when we visited!

 Their soil is perfect for growing Pinot Noir and Chardonnay.
 And there are other wines brought in from the family’s other vineyards.
 The Blanc and Herawingert Pinot Noirs we tried in this beautiful setting were fantastic!